 4. Highlight the Relevance

-5. Pose a Thoughtful Question or Hypothesis
+5. Provide a Thought-Provoking Question or a Hypothesis

 6. Outline the Structure